-Immediately a woman raises her hand and joins him in the center of the circle.
+Immediately Tamara raised her hand and joined him in the center of the circle.

 “Tell me what you want me to know,” he says.

-At this point something transformational in itself was starting to happen with me…without consciously knowing it, I had put the pen and paper down, and for the first time became completely present with what was happening in front of me.
+At this point, something transformational was not only happening between John and Tamara, but for me as well.
+Without noticing, I had put my pen and paper down, and for the first time in this program, I was completely present with what was happening in front of me.

 John, still smiling, asked, “If your tummy could talk right now, what would it want to say?”

-Seconds later the woman began talking and opening up.
-John then skillfully facilitated a dialogue between her tummy and her head.
-I couldn’t believe what I was seeing…it was working!
-Within the next ten minutes this woman had broken through some intense emotions and was smiling and radiating positive energy.
+Seconds later Tamara began talking and opening up.
+John then skillfully facilitated a dialogue between her tummy and her heart.
+I couldn’t believe what I was seeing—and it was working!
+Within the next 10 minutes Tamara worked through her intense emotions and was smiling and radiating positive energy.

-“How did you know what to do next?” the group asked John afterwards.
+“How did you know what to do next?” someone asked John afterward.

 “I didn’t,” he responded.
 “I just stayed present with her and created the container for her to do her own work.
 My questions merely came from a place of curiosity.
-You need to remember, it’s not about directing their process; it’s about being with their process.
+You need to remember it’s not about directing someone’s process; it’s about being with their process.
 It’s about creating a space for them to guide themselves.
-When you are thinking about what to do next or where to go, you are back in your head and it’s now about you.
-Facilitation isn’t about you…it’s about them.
+When you are thinking about what to do next or where to go, you are back in your head and you’ve made it about you.
+Facilitation isn’t about you—it’s about them.
 How can you be present with another if you are thinking about what to do or how to do it?
 All the information you need is right in front of you.
 Pay attention.”